srky420/cs50-fp-bootstrap/readme.md

 - Lastly, movies and shows data are requested from API and displayed using HTML with Jinja2 syntax(i.e. for looping through lists, creating if statements and so on).
 More [here](https://flask.palletsprojects.com/en/2.2.x/templating/).

+### Creating Pagination

+- Search results are shown within pages.

+- Pagination is created using bootstrap and HTML plus Jinja2 syntax.

+- Pagination always shows first and last pages with dots when at middle page.

+- Pagination shows all the pages when number of pages is less than 5

 <br>

 ## Contact and Links